-Early Origins of the langmend family
+Early Origins of the Langmend family

 The surname Langmend was first found in Lincolnshire where the name was derived from the Old English lang or long + land, collectively meaning "long land" referring to a long strip of land.

-Early History of the langmend family
+Early History of the Langmend family

-Another 235 words (17 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early langmend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Langmend research.
+Another 118 words (8 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early Langmend History in all our PDF Extended History products and printed products wherever possible.

-langmend Spelling Variations
+Langmend Spelling Variations

-Early Notables of the langmend family (pre 1700)
+Early Notables of the Langmend family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early langmend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Langmend Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the langmend family to the New World and Oceana
+Migration of the Langmend family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
-Research into passenger and immigration lists has revealed some of the very first langmends to arrive in North America: Jennit Langland settled in New York in 1822 with four children; William Langland settled in Virginia in 1650.
+Research into passenger and immigration lists has revealed some of the very first Langmends to arrive in North America: Jennit Langland settled in New York in 1822 with four children; William Langland settled in Virginia in 1650.

-The langmend Motto
+The Langmend Motto +